Axelpuff/hundredschools/descriptions/xunzi/quote.md

-Human nature is bad; goodness is a matter of deliberate activity.
+*"Human nature is bad; goodness is a matter of deliberate activity."*